-Shawn Cobey completed his fourth season as a member of the Tiger track & field staff in 2013.
-He was an assistant coach from 2009-12 before spending the fall semester as operations manager for the program.
-He was appointed as the program's interim director of track & field on Jan.
-8, 2013 after Lawrence Johnson resigned his position.
+Shawn Cobey enters his seventh season as a member of the Tiger track & field staff in 2015-16.
+He was an assistant coach from 2009-12 before spending the fall semester of 2012 as operations manager for the program.
+He served as the program’s interim director of track & field for the 2013 indoor and outdoor seasons.

 With Cobey as interim director, Clemson finished off the four-year sweep of ACC championships in women’s indoor and outdoor track & field.
-The women’s team has had eight straight NCAA top-20 finishes as well, including top-five efforts in 2012 and top-10 results in 2013.
+The women’s team had eight straight NCAA top-20 finishes, including top-five efforts in 2012 and top-10 results in 2013.

 Cobey’s women’s program was ranked in the top 15 of every USTFCCCA poll in the 2013 season, with a high of No. 1 for three weeks during the indoor campaign.
 He also guided the men’s team to its best collective effort in a number of years.
 The Tigers were third at both the ACC Indoor and Outdoor Championships, both program bests since 2008.
 The indoor men’s team tied for 25th place.